An additive refinement of quantum channel capacities: Abstract

 \section{Abstract}

 Capacities of quantum channels are fundamental quantities in the theory of quantum information.
-A desirable property is the additivity for a capacity.
+A desirable property is the additivity for a capacity measure.
 However, this cannot be achieved for a few quantities that have been established as capacity measures.
 Asymptotic regularization is generically necessary making the study of capacities notoriously hard.
-In this work, by a proper refinement of the physical settings of quantum communication, we prove additive quantities for quantum channel capacities that can be employed for quantum Shannon theorems.
-This refinement, only a tiny step away from the standard settings, is consistent with the principle of quantum theory, and it further demonstrates von Neumann entropy as the cornerstone of quantum information.
+In this work, by a proper refinement of the physical settings of quantum communication using restricted encodings, we prove additive quantities for quantum channel capacities that can be employed for quantum Shannon theorems.
+This refinement is consistent with the principle of quantum theory, and it further demonstrates von Neumann entropy as the cornerstone of quantum information.